Common Crimes Under Texas Domestic Violence Laws

 It can be derived at the site of the incident from visible injuries, damaged property, or other physical signs of violence.
 Other factors can include testimonies from the alleged victim, witnesses, or the suspect, signs of fear, aggression, or alcohol/substance abuse, and onsite indicators of a physical struggle.

-How Protective Orders Can Impact You
+How Can Protective Orders Impact You?

-Protective orders are legal instruments designed to protect victims of family violence under Texas Family Code Chapter 85.
+Protective orders are legal instruments designed to protect victims of domestic violence under Texas Family Code Chapter 85.
 These orders can prohibit the alleged abuser from contacting or coming near the victim, as well as deny access to shared residences or children.
 Other orders or restrictions may be included, such as prohibiting possession of guns and participation in mandatory counseling or substance abuse programs, depending on the circumstances.

 Violations of protective orders can result in criminal penalties, further complicating the legal repercussions for alleged abusers.
 These restraining orders are commonly issued by courts to protect victims and their families and promote their safety during volatile situations and relationships.